The call for fellowship applications opens in April each year.

 Monthly discussions: Lilly Fellows are expected to attend monthly, facilitated cohort seminars (September-April) that focus on the development and completion of their project and on leadership development.
 These discussions will focus on issues such as scholarly teaching and student learning, leadership development and philosophy, issues in higher education, and specifics related to the projects of Fellows.

 All tenure-system and fixed-term faculty, academic specialists, and librarians are invited to apply.
 As of the application date, all applicants must be in at least the fifth year of their appointment or have worked for MSU for at least five years as a faculty member, academic specialist, or librarian.
 Former Lilly Fellows are eligible for this program.
-The deadline is April 13, 2020.
+The applications are open during April each year.

 Required Application Documents